 The Breezy is a 510 thread vape designed for oil carts.
 On their website, Kind Pen says it is constructed of “indestructible metal”.
 In any case, it has a very rugged feel, and only weighs about 50 grams.
 Its body is curved, so it feels nice in the hand or in your pocket.
 It utilizes a magnetic connection and comes with an adapter for both 0.5 and 1.0 mL cartridges.

 The device features four voltage settings between 2.8 to 4.0 volts, indicated by four LED bars.
 The LEDs also serve as your battery life indicator.
 The Breezy has a pre-heat mode which sends a low voltage pulse to your atomizer to gently warm up your oil.
-I’ve tested it with at least five different cartridges, and I had no issues with compatibility.
+I’ve tested it with at least five different cartridges, including a few delta 8 carts, and had no issues with compatibility.

 Colors: Gold, iridescent, orange, silver, black, blue, green, purple, red